 The vegan diet has gone mainstream these days as plant-based eating becomes more popular with Millennials and Gen Z. According to research from the UK, the vegan diet has increased by as much as 350% in the last decade.

-As plant-based diets and veganism is embraced by new generations, plant-based vegan dairy choices are on the rise.
-Traditional cows’ milk and other dairy products may be a no-go for vegans… but there are a plethora of plant-based milk options on the market nowadays.
+As new generations embrace plant-based diets and veganism, plant-based vegan dairy choices are rising.
+Traditional cows’ milk and other dairy products may be a no-go for vegans… but many plant-based milk options are on the market nowadays.

 Instead of traditional yogurt, cheese, and butter products, vegans are reaching for soy-based alternatives and other kinds of plant-based products.